Wen Jiao: Advisor to Emperor Ming

-Yu Liang
+Yu Liang and Su Jun

 After Emperor Ming died in 325, his will left a number of high level officials in charge of his four-year-old son Emperor Cheng's administration.
 However, Yu Liang, as the brother of Empress Dowager Yu, was the actual regent.
 His youthful arrogance quickly offended the generals Su Jun, Zu Yue (祖約), and Tao Kan, and he therefore in 326 made Wen the governor of the key Jiang Province (江州, modern Jiangxi), to defend against possible military rebellions.
-Later, when Su became sufficiently angered by Yu that he rebelled in 327, Wen wanted to immediately come to Yu's aid, but Yu, overly confident that he could defeat Su and further concerned about Tao (whose Jing Province (荊州, modern Hubei) was to Wen's west), declined.
+Later, when Su became sufficiently angered by Yu that he rebelled in c.December 327, Wen wanted to immediately come to Yu's aid, but Yu, overly confident that he could defeat Su and further concerned about Tao (whose Jing Province (荊州, modern Hubei) was to Wen's west), declined.

 However, in early 328, it became clear that the imperial forces in the capital were in trouble, as Su defeated every single force that stood in his way.
 Wen quickly headed toward Jiankang notwithstanding Yu's reservations, but could not get to Jiankang before the capital fell to Su.
-Yu was forced to flee, and Emperor Cheng and his mother Empress Dowager Yu were captured.
+Yu Liang was forced to flee together with his brothers Yu Shuyu, Yu Tiao and Yu Yi, and Emperor Cheng and his mother Empress Dowager Yu were captured.
 Empress Dowager Yu soon died from distress.
-Yu joined Wen, and they considered how they could defeat Su.
+The Yu brothers joined Wen, and they considered how they could defeat Su.
 Wen's cousin Wen Chong (溫充) suggested that they offer the title of the supreme commander to Tao, and they did so.
 However, Tao was still resentful of Yu and therefore initially refused.
 Eventually, however, after his anger was over, he accepted, and he, Wen, and Yu combined their forces and headed east to Jiankang.
 In winter 328, during a battle with Su, Su was killed, and they subsequently defeated the remnants of Su's army in 329.
 For his contributions, Wen was created the Duke of Shi'an.